UMich-CURLY/DRIFT_Website/_pages/Tutorials.md

 This Getting Started tutorial will help you quickly set up and start using the library, even if you're not familiar with the underlying concepts of Invariant Extended Kalman Filtering (InEKF).

-For more detailed information on the DRIFT library, see the [core DRIFT documentation](https://umich-curly.github.io/DRIFT_Website/doxygen/html/index.html).
+For more detailed information on the DRIFT library, see the <a href="https://umich-curly.github.io/DRIFT_Website/doxygen/html/index.html" target="_blank">core DRIFT documentation</a>.

 ## Finding Code
 DRIFT Source code is on Github: https://github.com/UMich-CURLY/drift.
 Issues can also be opened there.